Dolphinarium discotheque bombing: Aftermath

 After the attack many in the Israeli public demanded a harsh military retaliation; nevertheless, Prime Minister Ariel Sharon decided to not take any immediate retaliatory actions.
-U.S. and other governments applied heavy diplomatic pressure on Israel to refrain from action.
+The U.S. and other governments applied heavy diplomatic pressure on Israel to refrain from action.

 In Ramallah, dozens of Palestinians celebrated in the streets and fired in the air as a sign of celebration.
 The bomber, Saeed Hotari, was praised as a martyr by his father.
 U.S. President George W. Bush demanded that Yasser Arafat condemn the terrorist act, which he did.
 The next day, Israeli-Arabs barricaded themselves in the Hassan Bek Mosque opposite the Dolphinarium site and threw objects at the police.

 According to the Intelligence and Terrorism Information Center, an Israeli-based organization with close ties to the IDF, among the materials seized by the IDF in the course of Operation Defensive Shield were two documents issued by the Martyrs' Families and Injured Care Establishment, which is under the authority of the Palestinian National Authority's Ministry of Social Affairs.
 The documents detail the transfer of US$2,000 to the father of the suicide bomber, who was living in Jordan at that time (18 June 2001).
 According to the Intelligence and Terrorism Information Center, the transfer was made despite the suicide bomber's Hamas affiliation, his father's public support of the attack, and Arafat's public condemnation of it.